 If the global pandemic has taught us anything, it’s that tomorrow is not guaranteed.
 Therefore, there will be a large demand curve shift with renters looking to finally buy a nicer place to live.
 You will see frugal homeowners wanting to upgrade their living standards as well.

 Millions more people are deciding whether it’s best to keep hoarding cash or actually spend their cash on a better lifestyle.
-Do you really want to live like a pauper for the next several years, waiting for a vaccine that may never come?
+Do you really want to live like a pauper for the next several years?
 After locking down expenses and saving so much during shelter-in-place, I’m personally looking to spend my money.

 6) Pent-up savings.

 Just like how a massive increase in the personal saving rate may be throttling housing demand, eventually, the savings will be unleashed onto the world.
 We are seeing the saving rate go down as Americans spend more money.
-This trend will likely continue and explode higher once there is a vaccine in 2021.
+This trend will likely continue and explode higher once there is a vaccine available to the masses in 2021.

 This latest financial crisis is more of a suppression, instead of a depression.
 Consumer demand is being artificially depressed due to shelter-in-place orders and forced closures of businesses.
 As time goes on, I have no doubt the U.S. personal savings rate will go back to the historical range of ~6% – 7% pre-pandemic.